Kavyli

 Kavyli (Καβύλη) is a village in the northern part of the Evros regional unit in Greece.
 It is part of the municipal unit of Vyssa, which is part of the municipality Orestiada since 2011.
-In 2011 its population was 758.
 It is bypassed by the Greek National Road 51 (Feres - Soufli - Orestiada - Ormenio).
 It is 7 km north of the centre of Orestiada, and 4 km southwest of Nea Vyssa.

 Population

 The town is populated by Arvanites.

 History

 The village was founded by the Ottoman Turks, it was known as Emirler (Емирлер in Bulgarian).
 After a brief period of Bulgarian rule between 1913 and 1919, it became part of Greece.
-As a result its Bulgarian and Turkish population was exchanged with Greek refugees, mainly from today's Turkey.
+As a result, its Bulgarian and Turkish population was exchanged with Greek refugees, mainly from today's Turkey.
 Kavyli joined the municipality of Vyssa in the late 1990s.